-The process of renewing your Permanent Resident card may seem straight forward, but there are common mistakes applicants make in the submission.
+Although the process of renewing your Permanent Resident card may seem straight forward, but there are common mistakes applicants make in many submission.

-For instance, you CANNOT submit your renewal application outside of Canada.
-If your PR card is still valid and you are out of the country, you should return to Canada and then submit your application.
+For instance, permanent resident cannot submit their renewal application outside of Canada.
+If your PR card is still valid and you are out of the country, you must return to Canada and then submit your application.

-For more information please contact us or request a quote.
+For more information please contact us to request a quote.